Why learn the basic Italian words?

 Instead, they choose from a “selected database” of about 6500 words that allow them to compose 98% of their conversations.

-Among this database, there are some essential words, which are used every day.
+Among this database, there are some essential words that are used every day.
 They’re about 2000 words.

 This means that if you want to speak Italian, you can learn the basic Italian words and then combine such words to compose simple Italian phrases and express basic thoughts.